llun/bubble/readme.md

 When apply this feedback with touch, somehow it give the control feeling how strong it vibrate even it doesn't have that parameter, e.g. when using `select` which provide the soft vibrate with force increase variable, the feeling of pushing down and soft vibration cause the feeling like it vibrate stronger.
 Same as pulling out with `impact`.

+The progress so far can emulate soft and hard feeling with force touch, next will try with time and different vibration in different time.